reylejano-rxm/website-dev/k8s-day2-ops.md

 ### Delivery

-Available for Instructor-Led (ILT) in-person/onsite training or Virtual Instructor-Led training (VILT) delivery;  Open Enrollment options may be available (insert link - believe there is a call out for this on the pages)
+Available for Instructor-Led (ILT) in-person/onsite training or Virtual Instructor-Led training (VILT) delivery;  Open Enrollment options may be available.

 ### Who Should Attend?